bitsyamagu/jnord/README.md

 When you put some command line options twice or more, only the last one is used for analysis.

+- How to prepare BAM files?
+  + Map reads to the reference genome by bwa or novoalign etc
+  + Sort and De-duplication by picard

 ## Recommendations
 + 30 samples or more
    - At least 30 samples(i.e. 30 bam files) or more samples are required for this analysis